US Senate bill targeting China's BGI, WuXi AppTec moves forward | Law-Order

 WuXi AppTec, which provides R&D and manufacturing services to the pharmaceutical and healthcare industry, allegedly has ties to the Chinese military, according to the House version of the bill.
 The companies have said the proposed legislation contains false, misleading and unfounded allegations.

 San Jose, Calif.-based Complete Genomics said there is no basis for its inclusion in the bill, which it said will foster a monopoly in the U.S. genomic sequencing instrument market.
-The company said.
-Rick Connell, WuXi AppTec's chief operating officer for the U.S. and Europe said in a statement on Tuesday that the company "does not pose a national security risk," and is "a trusted partner to customers in the U.S. and around the world."
-The company did not respond to a request for comment on Wednesday.
+WuXi AppTec said in an emailed statement on Wednesday that it does not collect genetic data, and that the bill "relies on misleading allegations and inaccurate assertions to propose preemptive and unjustified prohibitions against our company without due process."

 BGI Group said it does not have access to Americans' personal data.
 It said the legislation will drive it out of the U.S. and limit competition.